 Rules for Camping on Public Land

-Federal land in Illinois, such as that of Shawnee National Forest, has the same 14-day policy during any period of 28 days that applies in all other cases regarding federal land.
+Federal land in Illinois, such as that of Shawnee National Forest, lets campers stay for 14 days within a 28-day period before they must relocate.
 Shawnee National Forest Campground doesn’t take reservations, but you may have up to two vehicles in your campsite.
 The campground is generally open from April 1 until December 15.
-Many state parks in Illinois provide both dispersed camping opportunities and those with amenities too.
+Many state parks in Illinois provide both dispersed camping opportunities and campgrounds with amenities, too.

 Full-Time RVing in Chicago